amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

 - Recognizing Products: A Per-exemplar Multi-label Image Classification Approach
     - ECCV14
     - recognize based on SIFt matching.

+# Network pruning
+- Visual Transformer Pruning
+    - arxiv 4/20/2021
+    - key
+        - for the linear layer, check which dimension output is important.
+          Learn a coefficient ratio to multiple it and then truncate before further fine-tuning the network
+        - no comparision baseline.
+For example, how the result is by just enabling part of the outputs and train it from scratch.
+        - no speed time result. not sure how useful this is for vision transformer.

 # Data
 - Connecting Vision and Language with Localized Narratives